uppugundurulokesh/Django_Bootstrap_form_basicprocedure/README.md

   5. ***create html forms(registerdata.html and detailpage.html)***

-   > Now, your all html files should be placed in templates folder. so, create a template folder in your app folder and then                  create a another folder with your appname under templates folder.
+   > Now, your all html files should be placed in templates folder. so, create a templates folder in your app folder and then                  create a another folder with your appname under templates folder.

-   > Place all the html files in this created app folder under template folder
+   > Place all the html files in this created app folder under templates folder

-   > If you want to integrate boostrap for your html web page then place online or offline bootstrapy style links in html header tag.
+   > If you want to integrate boostrap for your html web page then place online or offline bootstrap style links in html header tag.

    ![templates image ](https://github.com/uppugundurulokesh/Django_Bootstrap_form_basicprocedure/blob/master/templates.PNG)

+   6. ***implement models.py file:***
+   > Model is nothing but data.
+So, a model class’s fields map to database fields, By using this fields columns of table is created in admin database

+   > In this models.py file we create one class for map to dabase fields.
+By using this class name table name is created with this fields.

+    from django.db import models

+    # Create your models here.
+    class studentdata(models.Model):
+	firstName = models.CharField(max_length=50)
+	lastName = models.CharField(max_length=40)
+	userName = models.CharField(max_length=40)
+	password = models.CharField(max_length=40)
+	mailId = models.CharField(max_length=40)
+	phone = models.IntegerField(max_length=40)
+	age = models.IntegerField(max_length=40)

+	def __str__(self):
+		return self.lastName+' '+self.firstName+' '+self.userName+' '+self.mailId+' '+str(self.phone)+' '+str(self.age)

+7. ***Register a Model class in Django Admin: ***
+> created model class should be registered in django admin. so, we have to implement admin.py file as below,

+    from django.contrib import admin
+    from dbtest.models import studentdata # import model class from your app

+    # Register your models here.
+    admin.site.register(studentdata)

+8. ***Sync with admin Database***
+> Now, we have to sync the created model class with admin database using makemigrations and migrate, using below commands in command prompt

+* Makemigrations: It is used to create a migration file that contains code for the tabled schema of a model

+      python manage.py makemigrations

+* Migrate: It creates table according to the schema defined in the migration file.

+      python manage.py migrate